 Joshua Tatum, CMC'21

 Joshua Tatum (lovingly referred to as J.T. [or Santa Claus]) is a tall, strapping, bearded, hopelessly dopey lumberjack who was raised by wolves somewhere outside of Chicago (if he ever tells you that he’s from Chicago the city, he’s a liar).
-J.T. is a sophomore at CMC majoring in economics, finance, and looking like a grandfather at the ripe old age of 19.
+J.T. is a junior at CMC majoring in economics, finance, and looking like a grandfather at the ripe old age of 19.
 In his free time, he likes lifting heavy things, fangirling over John Mayer, and practicing grapevines in the mirror.
 His soulful, dulcet tones and smoky falsetto are famous throughout Southern California, as is his propensity for life-affirming late night talks and ridiculously comforting bear hugs.
 Oh, and his pecs.
 And beard.
 Mainly those.

 Kai Vogel, CMC'19

 Kai Vogel loves to sing!
 As a senior in the group this year, he likes to think of himself as the “relatable, trendy senior that people can come to for advice and whatnot”.
 Raised in Berkeley, CA, he has an affinity for delicious food, down jackets, and reusable tote bags.
 Kai loves all things a cappella and considers it a way to escape from the stressful life that comes with being a college student.
 Kai studies Philosophy and Public Affairs at CMC and spent the previous semester working and taking classes in Washington, DC; to say that he enjoys politics is an understatement.
 When he’s not at rehearsal, you can find Kai all over the Claremont Colleges finding the best study spots, enjoying his daily fix of Yerba Mate, or stuffing his face with Rice Krispie treats at Ath tea.